VijayRod/demo/aks/servicemesh-istio/README.md

 ## Section 4: For Advanced Users

 1. The istio-proxy container is the Envoy sidecar injected by Istio.

    1a.
-The sidecar containers are injected using a mutating admission webhook seen with kubectl get mutatingwebhookconfigurations | grep istio-sidecar-injector.
+The sidecar containers are injected using a mutating admission webhook seen with `kubectl get mutatingwebhookconfigurations | grep istio-sidecar-injector`.

    1b.
-Use istioctl proxy-status -i aks-istio-system to retrieve the proxy sync status for all Envoys in a mesh.
-Each row denotes an Envoy proxy in each pod in the cluster.
+Use `istioctl proxy-status -i aks-istio-system` to retrieve the proxy sync status for all Envoys in a mesh.
+Each row in the output denotes an Envoy proxy in each pod in the cluster.

        1bi.
 CDS, LDS, EDS, RDS, and ECDS are Envoy (the proxy underpinning Istio) services mentioned here and here.

        1bii.
-SYNCED and SYNCED statuses are usually seen, STALE usually indicates a networking issue between Envoy and Istiod as indicated here.
+SYNCED and NOT SENT statuses are usually seen, STALE usually indicates a networking issue between Envoy and Istiod as indicated here.

        1biii.
 The Istio service mesh architecture includes the proxy underpinning Istio, as shown here.

 2. The Istio custom resources installed by the add-on can be seen with `kubectl get crd -A | grep "istio.io"`.

 3. To view the ready status displayed in Envoy's access logs for a pod "hello", run `kubectl logs hello -c istio-proxy | grep "Envoy proxy is ready"`.

 4. You can find a sample application that is ideal for testing Istio's features on GitHub [here](https://github.com/istio/istio/tree/main/samples/bookinfo).